 Mayor Lovely A. Warren is Rochester’s 67th mayor and is the first female mayor and only the second African-American in our city’s history.
-Mayor Warren lives with her husband Tim and their daughter Taylor in Northeast Rochester.
+Mayor Warren lives with her daughter Taylor in Northeast Rochester.

 Mayor Warren has four important goals for Rochester – bring more jobs to our city, and protect the ones we have; make our neighborhoods safer and more vibrant; improve education for all children; and ensure equity and fairness for everyone.

 Before her election as Mayor, Warren held the Northeast District seat on City Council.
 In 2010, she was elected City Council President — making her the youngest Council President in Rochester’s history.

 She is currently the vice president of the African American Mayors Association; co-chair of the National League of Cities Race, Equity and Leadership Council; past president of the Rochester Black Bar Association and has been recognized in the community with the RBJ’s “Forty Under Forty” Award, a Black Heritage Pioneer Award, the Daily Record’s “Up and Coming Attorneys” Award and the Democrat & Chronicle’s “Emerging African-American Leaders” Award.

 A graduate of Wilson Magnet High School, Warren was born and raised in Rochester.
 She earned her Bachelor Degree from John Jay College of Criminal Justice in New York City and her Juris Doctorate from Albany Law School of Union University.